Volunteering

 Basingstoke NeighbourCare needs you!

 We depend on our wonderful team of volunteers to provide our service and we always need new ones to assist with our increasing number of clients.
 We will provide you with all the support and training you need and our staff are available during office hours to give you guidance.
-We need two types of volunteers; drivers and befrienders.
-In fact some people do both types of volunteering!
+We need three types of volunteers; drivers, befrienders and community café/social groups support.

 What volunteering means